 All investments made on the Property Partner platform are in individual ring-fenced UK Limited Companies.
 Therefore, the Property Partner platform ceasing to exist would not result in the total loss of your investment.
 It would, however, be an inconvenience and would likely result in money not being easily accessible (as it is likely that no secondary market would be in operation for a period of time).
-Property Partner would need to appoint an alternative asset manager.

 Is money invested in Property Partner safe?

 Investing with Property Partner is not akin to placing savings in a bank account or building society.
 You are not afforded any kind of guarantee against losses and therefore you must bear in mind that your total investment value could decrease.